-So you got into a relationship with an amazing person who was simply perfect in every way.
-Doing lots of things you love together each and every single day.
+So you got into a relationship with a fantastic person who was simply perfect in every way, doing lots of things you love together each and every single day.

 You plan all of your future hopes and dreams with this person not knowing you’re situation is going to worsen.

 You trust this person implicitly, not aware that vampires truly exist.
-Only real-life vampire are actually called a narcissist.
+Only real-life vampires are actually called a narcissist.